cvnlab/GLMsingle/docs/source/wiki.md

 GLMsingle's approach is to estimate percent signal change (PSC) by dividing estimated response amplitudes by the mean signal intensity at each given voxel.
 In voxels that have very little MR signal (e.g. voxels that are outside the brain), the PSC values might blow up.
 This is fine and not a reason for concern, as you should simply ignore the data from voxels outside of the brain.
 Alternatively, if you want to apply a brain mask to your data prior to GLMsingle, that would be fine too.

+Likewise, given GLMsingle's algorithmic procedures, it will attempt to identify the optimal HRF even for voxels outside of the brain.
+This is of course somewhat nonsensical if there is no real signal to begin with.
+The user can/should simply ignore HRF estimates for these voxels.

 ### How do I interpret the fractional ridge regression values?

 In cases where there are strong BOLD responses from the experiment, you should notice that some voxels in the brain have large fractions (i.e. fractions near 1).
 This indicates that very little regularization is recommended for these voxels.
 However, if signal-to-noise ratio is weak, the optimal fractions might be near 0.
 By default, the smallest fraction that is evaluated is 0.05.
 Hence, it might be the case that most (or all) voxels might have the optimal fraction selected to be 0.05.
 The interpretation of this, if it occurs, is that heavy regularization of single-trial betas is necessary to improve generalization performance.
 This does indicate that signals appear to be weak; however, it does not necessarily indicate that there is a problem with the data or analysis per se.